 Angela Vernon, Ph.D.

-Dr. Vernon came to V.U. in 1998 and is currently Assistant Professor of Psychology with expertise in the areas of Learning and Animal Behavior.
-Dr. Vernon received graduate training in Biopsychology with particular focus in Animal Learning and Memory.
-She welcomes interested students into her research program (areas of study include: Forgetting of Stimulus Attributes, Contextual Effects on Memory, and Conditioned Taste Aversion).
-Dr. Vernon is also exploring issues relating to Autism Spectrum Disorders.
-She is currently conducting research examining language and social skill development among children with ASD.
+Angela Vernon, who came to Valpo’s psychology department in 1998, has expertise in learning and animal behavior.
+She received graduate training in biopsychology with particular focus in animal learning and memory.
+She welcomes interested students into her research program (areas of study include forgetting of stimulus attributes, contextual effects on memory, and conditioned taste aversion).
+Professor Vernon also explores issues relating to autism spectrum disorders.
+She is currently conducting research that examines language and social-skill development among children with ASD.
 Her current course offerings are General Psychology, Research Methods in Psychology, Statistical Methods, and Principles and Applications of Learning.
-Outside the classroom and lab, Dr. Vernon and husband Robin are busy raising their son Joshua, daughters Natalie and Ashley, and a very rambunctious and lovable dog named Belle.
+Outside the classroom and lab, Professor Vernon and her husband, Robin, are busy raising their son, Joshua, daughters Natalie and Ashley, and a very rambunctious and lovable dog named Belle.